 A very controversial topic, it is generally not recommended to declaw your cat unless there is a medical reason to do so.
 If you regularly trim his claws and provide him with a scratching post, you shouldn’t have any problems with him using your furniture.

-Ideally all cats should be confined indoors or given access to a cat enclosure.
+Confine cats inside or give them a cat enclosure.
 Not only does this keep them safe from the dangers of free roaming, it also protects the local wildlife.

 If you do decide to let your kitten out, you should wait until he has had all three of his kitten vaccinations, been desexed and lived in your home for a minimum of two weeks, longer is better.